daos-stack/daos/doc/quickstart.md

 ## DAOS for Development

-Setting up DAOS for development would be simpler by building with running a separate command using TARGET\_PREFIX for all the dependencies and then using PREFIX for your custom DAOS installation from your sandbox and PREBUILT\_PREFIX to point to the same location specified for dependencies.
-Once the submodule has been initialized and updated, run the following:
+For development, it is recommended to build and install each dependency in a unique subdirectory.
+The DAOS build system supports this through the TARGET\_PREFIX variable.
+Once the submodules have been initialized and updated, run the following:

     $ scons PREFIX=$(daos_prefix_path} TARGET_PREFIX=${daos_prefix_path}/opt install --build-deps=yes

-With this type of installation each individual component is built into a different directory.
 Installing the components into seperate directories allow to upgrade the components individually replacing --build-deps=yes with --update-prereq={component\_name}.
 This requires change to the environment configuration from before.
 For automated environment setup, source scons_local/utils/setup_local.sh.

     ARGOBOTS=${daos_prefix_path}/opt/argobots
     CART=${daos_prefix_path}/opt/cart